N3b3x/hf-espidf-project-tools/docs/logging-system/index.md

 ## 📋 **Overview**

-The ESP32 logging system provides comprehensive log capture, management, and analysis capabilities for all development operations.
+The ESP-IDF logging system provides comprehensive log capture, management, and analysis capabilities for all development operations.
 It features automatic log generation, intelligent organization, powerful search capabilities, and seamless integration with the build and flash systems.